Bw00d/pio-blurbs/README.md

 ## Todo
 This app is obviously bare bones and needs quite a bit of work but it is functional.

-I will be improving the functionality and branding in the coming weeks.
+I will be improving the functionality and branding as time allows.
 I will also be testing it on an incident and may discover bugs and opportunities for improvement.

 - Flesh out home page: branding, logo, etc.
 - Make style consitent across pages